ansible/ansible/docs/docsite/rst/dev_guide/testing_sanity.rst

 .. note::
    To run sanity tests using docker, always use the default docker image by passing the ``--docker`` or ``--docker default`` argument.
+   Also use the ``--docker-keep-git`` argument when running all sunity test or validate-modules test subset to avoid git related errors.

 .. code:: shell